Matteo Tafuri: Works and culture

 Matteo Tafuri wrote many works but they were lost by his relatives in the course of the years, and what survives, except for the Pronostico, is only a list of titles.
-He was known as a great astrologer and an expert of physiognomy.
-According to his contemporaries, he based himself on somatic characteristics to know the future events about a person.
-He was also an expert in herbs and medical plants and studied the properties of mandrake to cause apparent death, he studied anesthetic substances and methods of inducing sleep (contained in the "somnibus" and "de insomniandi artificial") and he has likely used the "treacle", an alchemical medicine, to cure sick people when the plague spread throughout the area of Soleto in 1571.
+He was known as a great astrologer and an expert in physiognomy.
+According to his contemporaries, he based himself on somatic characteristics to know the future events of a person.
+He was also an expert in herbs and medical plants and studied the properties of mandrake to cause apparent death, he studied anaesthetic substances and methods of inducing sleep (contained in the "somnibus" and "de insomniandi artificial") and he has likely used the "treacle", an alchemical medicine, to cure sick people when the plague spread throughout the area of Soleto in 1571.

 In his work Pronostico, dated 1571, Tafuri suggested to the Marquis Giovanni Del Tufo to stick on the shoulders of his sick child some pieces of paper with a psalm of death written on, in order to drive away bad luck and evil forces, a typically ecclesiastical remedy.